 - You are already too tired for it to work.

-Probably it’s good to start by explaining what is in coffee that wakes you up and how does it work:
+Probably it’s good to start by explaining what’s the substance in coffee wakes you up and how it works:

 Caffeine is the active ingredient of coffee that wakes you up.
 It acts as an antagonist of adenosine receptors.